 Regardless, before you buy luggage and decide what to pack, always check the airline’s luggage weight and size limit.
 If you choose to travel suitcase-less, buy lightweight carry-on luggage to fit more items in it.
 The lightest and least expensive carry-on luggage I found was the Heys Xero.
 It’s only 1.7 kg and it’s made with polyester.
 However, I opted for a hard shell 2.6 kg Swiss Gear carry-on because I wasn’t yet sure if I would be packing my camera gear in my carry-on or personal item.

 It’s only day two in Dubai.
 I anticipate doing a lot of laundry given my limited set of clothing.
 The heat, given that I’m vacationing in the desert during summertime, is unbearable during the day.
 Bear in mind that I’m Canadian so I consider 5°C warm.
 If you live in country with a hot climate, traveling to Dubai during summer probably won’t be much sweat-inducing.

 I’m staying at my aunt’s house so thank God for a washing machine and dryer.
 All buildings and cars are heavily air conditioned.
 So far, I’ve visited LuLu Hypermarket (the Walmart of the UAE) and short walks outside, from the parking lot to the building, are not bad.
 Some parking lots even have canopies to shade your car.
 I imagine most UAE locals go out when the sun’s down, but I doubt I’ll get to explore much if I stick to going out at dawn and dusk.

-I'll write an updated blog post on how my minimalism attempt went on my UAE vacation.
-Stay tuned.
+Update: Here’s my new blog post on how my minimalism attempt went on my UAE vacation.